-Wendy is our Housing Stabilization Counselor.
-She works with clients facing financial crises to assist them with overdue rent or utility bills.
+Wendy works with clients facing financial crises to assist them with overdue rent or utility bills.
 In this work, she coordinates with state agencies and other nonprofit groups.
 Wendy has worked on poverty issues and issues effecting homeless people on the national, state and local levels.
 She ran a House Committee on Government Operations that initiated groundbreaking hearings and legislation on public housing, homelessness and community development.
 She has also worked with several governors, advising them on issues facing low-income residents.
 Wendy authored Working to End Homelessness: A Manual for States.
 She has also worked with many local programs, including soup kitchens and mobile outreach vans.

 “Blake” is our Lunch Program/Clothing Closet/Shower Coordinator.
 He is the face of the lunch program and receiver of the food donations; he coordinates meals and oversees our volunteers.
 Blake also picks and delivers clothing to the closet and supervises a once a week shower program.
 To read more about Blake, click here for a profile on his work with us in the New York Times.